kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

 # internals of AnyHashable

 ### Step 1: Basic implementation
-Then a naive way to wrap this or box all Hashable conformed type would be:
+Then a naive way to wrap this or box all Hashable conformed type would be such.

     struct Any2Hashable : Hashable {
         private var _box: Any